 Behind the 23 Flavors

-In 1891, Morrison was in the process of launching a bottling plant to produce his new product when he was approached by Texas businessman Sam Houston Prim.
+In 1891, Morrison was in the process of launching a bottling plant to produce his new product when Texas businessman Sam Houston Prim approached him.
 Prim had tasted Dr Pepper and knew he wanted to distribute it through his newly established Dublin Bottling Works company.

 READ MORE: 10 Things You Didn't Know About Dr Pepper

-Kloster didn’t believe in flashy, high dollar advertising.
+Kloster didn't believe in flashy, high dollar advertising.
 He believed in greeting customers in person and donating to local community causes.
 He kept the 1930s bottling equipment and his treasured old Dr Pepper memorabilia.
-In the 1970s, soda manufacturers began using high fructose corn syrup over Imperial sugar to cut costs.
+In the 1970s, soda bottlers began using high fructose corn syrup over Imperial cane sugar to cut costs.
 But Kloster refused to give in.
-He knew what his customers wanted and it wasn’t corn syrup.
+He knew what his customers wanted, and it wasn't corn syrup.